mesur-io/ntru-key-encapsulation/draft-fluhrer-crfg-ntru.md

     organization: Cisco Systems
     email: "sfluhrer@cisco.com"

+author:
+ -
+    fullname: Michael Prorock
+    organization: mesur.io
+    email: "mprorock@mesur.io"

 normative:

 informative:

---- abstract

-TODO Abstract
+# Abstract

---- middle
+This draft documents NTRU as a method for post quantum key encapsulation mechanism (KEM).
+The NTRU method from KEM is believed to be IPR free and cryptogprahically sound for both pre and post quantum threat environments.

+NIST has run a competition to select postquantum primitives and selected Kyber for KRM.
+Kyber unfortunately has plausible patent claims against it and there are currently undisclosed agreements with the patent holders and NIST.
+It is unknown whether those agreements would be universally acceptable; if not, there will be organizations for which Kyber is unusable until the patents expire.

+This document does not define any new cryptography, only describes an existing cryptographic system.

 # Introduction

-NIST has run a competition to select postquantum primitives, for the key exchange mechanism, they selected Kyber.
-Now, one issue with Kyber is that there are plausible patent claims against it; while NIST has agreements with the patent holders, they have not released those agreements, hence it is unknown whether those would be universally acceptable; if not, there will be organizations for which Kyber is unusable until the patents expire.
-This draft documents NTRU, which is an alternative postquantum key exchange mechanism.
-It is believed to be IPR free; this alternative would be usable by everyone.
+This document describes the key encapsulation mechanism (KEM) based on Hoffstein, Pipher, and Silverman's NTRU encryption scheme, commonly referred to as NTRU.
+NTRU is constructed by utilization of a correct deterministic public key scheme (correct DPKE).
+The method described here is based on a combination of prior approaches described in NTRUEncrypt and NTRU-HRSS-KEM, and permits use of four well defined and reviewed parameter sets.

 # Conventions and Definitions

 {::boilerplate bcp14-tagged}

+# Notation

+# Cryptographic Dependencies

+# NTRU Encryption

+# Algorithm Identifiers

+ntruhps2048509
+ntruhps2048677
+ntruhrss701
+ntruhps4096821

 # Security Considerations